ayushc121/AndurilGP/vq2/README.md

 filter's own error.
 The step is gated on frame ID, since one 30 Hz frame spans two 60 Hz ticks and a relative step would otherwise apply twice.

-Yaw being an absolute setpoint also makes the pad heading a real constant.
-It was 90° out on VQ2, so the aircraft snapped to that false heading the instant thrust came up.
-Fixing it dropped peak yaw rate in the first half-second from over 200 °/s to about 2, and gate detection went from roughly a quarter of frames to about two thirds.
-It was the single largest measured improvement in the project.

 ## Known issues

 The −1.12 m vertical bias, above.